 Several tubes are available for specimen collection with different additives and barriers for distinct applications.
 Additives may promote or inhibit clotting, to produce serum or plasma, respectively.
 For example, EDTA should not be used for measuring comprehensive metabolic panels because it heavily chelates calcium, and contains large amounts of potassium as a counter ion.
-This effect is so pronounced that even slight contamination from EDTA while collecting multiple tubes through the same butterfly needle can significantly elevate potassium levels and reduce calcium concentrations.
+This effect is so pronounced that even slight contamination from EDTA can significantly elevate potassium levels and reduce calcium concentrations.

 As a result, the order of collecting multiple tubes through the same needle is important and should proceed from tubes with no additives to tubes with very strong additives.
 Barriers are typically gel-barriers that separate plasma/serum from cells after centrifugation.
 This helps stabilize the specimen for transport and storage without the need to aliquot.
-However, some analytes (e.g. androstenedione, testosterone, and estradiol) react or bind to the gels and should therefore be tested using gel-free tubes.
+Refer to the test manufacturer's instructions for specific information on collection tubes, as some analytes may require collection in gel-free tubes.